My WORK

 See the GALLERY for photos of seniors.
 Find out the benefits of my programme for seniors and how much it costs under FEES.

 For “Dream Scenes” with children, go to PROGRAMMES.
-You will find four different ways kids can experience this programme.
+You will find three different ways kids can experience this programme.
 You will find the Fees listed on each of the descriptive posters.

 Excited senior participants at the opening of DREAM SCENES at the Hashtag Gallery, Toronto, May 2019